Marry Me Salmon

 Instructions

-• Combine the seasoning ingredients (salt, pepper, paprika, Italian seasoning, garlic, and onion powder) in a small bowl.
+• Combine salmon seasonings (salt, pepper, paprika, Italian seasoning, garlic powder, onion powder) in a small bowl.
+Rub evenly over all sides of the salmon fillets.

 Notes